 Our representative will compile and inventory of contents that will be included in the sale.
-This will generally be integrated kitchen appliances, fitted carpets etc. Once you have agreed this, it will be forwarded to all parties.
+This will generally be integrated kitchen appliances, fitted carpets, curtains, light fittings etc. Once you have agreed this, it will be forwarded to all parties.

 This is the date that the sale transaction will complete before The Royal Court of Jersey.
 In the case of Share Transfer properties, the lawyers will complete the sale as there is no need for you to attend The Royal Court.
 In all cases, the agent needs to have confirmation from the lawyer that the sale has completed before keys can be released.

 - Reassuringly experienced negotiators who have excellent knowledge of the local market, especially having lived here for many years

 - Integrity and honesty in all our dealings with you

-- Prominent modern offices in busy thoroughfare in the heart of St. Helier
+- Prominent modern offices in a busy thoroughfare in the heart of St. Helier

 - Large office window with latest digital displays

-- We advertise in a wide range of media
+- We advertise in a wide range of print and social media

 - National and international advertising available by arrangement